Liam-Helfrich/LockBoxCode/photos/desc.md

 ### Setting the PIN

 The "Set code" menu is where the PIN can be set.
-The left and right buttons are used to select the digit to change, while the up and down buttons increase or decrease the value of the selected digit.
+The left and right buttons are used to select the digit to change, while the up and down buttons increase or decrease the value of the selected digit:

 ![SettingCode](https://user-images.githubusercontent.com/78624384/130335023-a905079a-68f1-424b-8d43-7c3a4ea1e08b.jpg)